Klest94/Bellatrex/ROADMAP.md

   imports.
 - Updated and simplified `tutorial.ipynb` and `tutorial.py` for the 0.4.0 API.
 - Added consistent local and Codecov coverage reporting and repaired release-facing links.
+- Standardized quick CI and development tooling on Python 3.12 while retaining the Python 3.10–3.14 release compatibility matrix.
+- Enforced Black, Ruff, and mypy in quick CI and added a headless tutorial smoke test.

 ## Mid-term ideas (future releases)